Debpriya1994/Az.RecoveryServices/README.md

         Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

+3. Download the scripts

-3. Use the following commands for installation and setup
+4. Use the following commands for installation and setup

         cd <Location of the script>

         install-module -name Az.RecoveryServices -Repository PSGallery -RequiredVersion 4.0.0-preview -AllowPrerelease -force

-4. Connect to Azure using the "Connect-AzAccount" cmdlet.
+5. Connect to Azure using the "Connect-AzAccount" cmdlet.

-5. Sign into your subscription:
+6. Sign into your subscription:

  	    Set-AzContext -Subscription "SubscriptionName"

-6. Download and run the scripts
+7. Run the scripts

 ## View Archivable Points